EricaJCasePhD/capstone/capstone-product-plan-template.md

 ## Learning Goals
 - Develop a working knowledge of python.
-- Understand limitations of sentiment analysis.
+- Appy sentiment analysis, and understand its limitations.

 ## Problem Statement
+The

 ## Market Research